Envelope Encryption – KMS Data Key Encryption

 • Data is encrypted and authenticated in transit at one or more network layers when it moves outside physical boundaries not controlled by Google or on behalf of Google.

 • Google Cloud customers with additional requirements for encryption of data over WAN can choose to implement further protections for data as it moves from a user to an application or VM to VM.
-These protections include IPSec tunnels, Gmail S/MIME, managed SSL certificates, and Istio.
+These protections include IPSec tunnels, Gmail S/MIME, managed SSL certificates, and service mesh mTLS.

 Google Cloud Encryption In Transit